 Treating frail, older adults

-Sometimes, these patients may be treated with a drug more often used to treat another disease called myelodysplastic syndrome, like azacitidine (Vidaza®) or decitabine (Dacogen®).
-These drugs are not approved to treat AML, but still may be helpful.
+Sometimes, these patients may be treated with drugs more often used to treat another disease called myelodysplastic syndrome, which might have fewer side effects.

 Some patients decide against chemo and other drugs and instead choose supportive care.
 This focuses on treating any symptoms or problems that arise and keeping the person as comfortable as possible.